Driving in Phuket

 Whilst most drivers have good driving skills they can be very unpredictable.

-Overtaking on the inside or running red lights is very common in Phuket, along with motorcycles weaving around through the traffic.
+Overtaking on the inside or running red lights is very common practice in Phuket, along with motorcycles weaving around through the traffic.
+Always expect the unexpected when on the roads and always be vigilant whilst driving in Phuket.

 The main roads in Phuket are quiet good, most of them are flat and fast with a few areas that are quiet steep.